Caso-source/caso-source.github.io/TryHackMe/relevant.md

 ![](pictures/website1-relevant.png)

+From the nmap results we can see that multiple services running smb(ports 139,445),http(port 80,49663),RPC(ports 135,49667,49668).
+Since I am somewhat familiar with using smb shares for explotation I'll look into those first.

 ![](pictures/nmap-relevant.png)
 From the nmap results we can see that multiple services running smb(ports 139,445),http(port 80,49663),RPC(ports 135,49667,49668).
 Since I am somewhat familiar with using smb shares for explotation I'll look into those first.